williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/auth-code-pkce.md

   --data 'grant_type=authorization_code&client_id=0oabygpxgk9lXaMgF0h7&redirect_uri=http%3A%2F%2Flocalhost&code=CKA9Utz2GkWlsrmnqehz&code_verifier=M25iVXpKU3puUjFaYWg3T1NDTDQtcW1ROUY5YXlwalNoc0hhakxifmZHag'
 ```

 > Important: Unlike the regular [Authorization Code Flow](auth-code), this call does not require the Authorization header with the client ID and secret.
-This is why this version of the Authorization Code flow is appropriate for mobile/native apps.
+This is why this version of the Authorization Code flow is appropriate for native apps.

 Note the parameters that are being passed: